-If there were no behavioural effects (i.e. according to the simulated revenues), the annual revenues from the 'top taxpayers' group would increase by UGX274 billion (Table 13, column (2), mean pre-reform, and column (3) mean post-reform UGX435 minus UGX161 billion) and decline by UGX7.6 billion from groups that experience a tax rate decrease.
-Taken together, the increase in revenues would dominate, leaving overall revenue of UGX266.4 billion.
-With behavioural impacts included (i.e. using the actual revenue numbers), the revenue gain from the top group is UGX228 billion, and the revenue loss from the lower-income taxpayers amounts to UGX5.8 billion, implying an overall gain of UGX222.2 billion.
+The actual annual revenues from the 'top taxpayers' group increased by UGX215 billion (Table 14, column (2), mean pre-reform versus mean post-reform) and declined by UGX8.7 billion from groups that experience a tax rate decrease.
+Taken together, the increase in revenues dominates, leaving overall revenue of UGX206 billion.

+If there had been behavioural impacts among the top group, the actual realized revenue would fall short of the counterfactual revenue, as discussed above related to the results of Table 14.
+Even then, however, the mechanical revenue impacts would dominate.

 In a nutshell, this means that regardless of whether one considers behavioural responses, the overall revenue implications are dominated by the developments in the 'top taxpayers' group.
 As the tax rates at the top increases, the overall revenue consequences of the reform are positive.
-Note that in this analysis, we have omitted the revenues from the control group (whose average tax rate drops, but not significantly so).